LeaYoon/PPMI_3Dto2D_KD/README.md

 This code is tested under torch==2.0.1 and Geforce RTX 3080

 # Dataset Preparation
+Original dataset can be downloaded from [PPMI access data](https://www.ppmi-info.org/access-data-specimens/download-data).

-Datasets is precomputed as *.npy as follows:
+Datasets is precomputed as *.npy as follows: (TO BE UPLOADED)

 PPMI_SPECT_816PD212NC.npy